RedHatQuickCourses/rhods-deploy/README.md

-# Creating Machine Learning Models with Red Hat OpenShift Data Science
+# Deploying Machine Learning Models with Red Hat OpenShift Data Science

-This course is the third in a series of 6 courses about Red Hat OpenShift Data Science (RHODS).
-This course teaches you how to create machine learning models in RHODS, and how to export models using Jupyter Notebooks.
+This course is the fourth in a series of 6 courses about Red Hat OpenShift Data Science (RHODS).
+This course teaches you how to deploy machine learning models in RHODS, and how to consume them from client applications.

 # Creating Course Content